LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## GEGL Effects CE by Beaver

 GEGL effects CE is a GEGL Gimp plugin that does layer effects in Gimp.
 It may not be non-destructive yet but you can make presets and get live preview updates of your favorite text styles.
-GEGL Effects CE ships with and requires two bonus filters called gegl:bevel and gegl:innerglow which are more useful on their own as they have more options in stand alone.
+GEGL Effects CE ships with and requires two bonus filters, and one hidden operation.
+You will find that gegl:bevel and gegl:innerglow h are more useful on their own as they have more options in stand alone.

 ## Instructions